Keep Calm And De-Stress: 5 Easy Tips For Stress Relief

 Similar to the method of scaring someone to eliminate hiccups, splashing your face with cold water is a gentle shock to the system.
 It helps to jolt you out of your emotional ditch, and reinvigorate your body, mind, and spirit.

 It’s a scientific fact that when you get sad and down, so does your hair.
 OK, maybe it’s not actually scientifically proven, but there is certainly empirical evidence to support it.
 When I am having a bad day, my hair gets limp and lifeless.
-So, while there may not be a causation between your emotions and hair, there is very possibly a correlation.
+So, while there may not be a causation between your lack of inner calm and hair, there is very possibly a correlation.

 If that is the case, then turning up the volume on your hair, may just turn down the volume on your sadness.
 Try it.
 Just flip your head upside down a few times and see how much more upbeat you feel.
 Besides which, this gets the blood circulating your head.
 This helps your hair to grow stronger and more healthy, and can also fight against dandruff.